wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

 <a name="Formula"></a>

-## Homebrew Formula
+## Creating Homebrew Formula

-After you have installed Homebrew for the brew command:
+After you have installed Homebrew for the brew command (see below):

+<a target="_blank" href="https://github.com/orgs/Homebrew/discussions/categories/writing-formulae-casks?discussions_q=is%3Aopen+category%3A%22Writing+Formulae%2FCasks%22+">Discussion forum about Writing Formulae/Casks</a>

-1.
+1. For example:

    <pre><strong>brew install prometheus</strong></pre>